 Completion of the final EIS, incorporating appropriate responses to public comments, and a subsequent adequacy decision by the MDNR and Record of Decision by the federal agencies are necessary before the land exchange can occur and various permits required to construct and operate the NorthMet Project can be issued.
-We anticipate the land exchange will occur and permits be issued around the middle of calendar 2015, although the final EIS and permitting schedule is ultimately controlled by the regulatory agencies.
+PolyMet anticipates the land exchange will occur and permits issued during late calendar 2015, although the final EIS and permitting schedule is ultimately controlled by the regulatory agencies.